- 1 Foundation

 Estimated budgets for the first three years of the organizations existence, including basic sources of income (i.e., individuals, corporate grants, private foundation grants, membership dues) and major categories of expense (i.e., program expenses, salaries, rent/utilities, legal, accounting).

-We recommend setting up a simple spreadsheet, which we shall be very pleased to assist you to, considering following basics: Income, Individual Donations, Corporate grants, Total Income, Expenses, Program expenses, Salaries & benefits, Rent/utilities, Legal, Accounting, Total Expenses et surplus (deficit)
+We recommend setting up a simple spreadsheet, which we shall be very pleased to assist you with, considering the following basics: Income, Individual Donations, Corporate grants, Total Income, Expenses, Program expenses, Salaries & benefits, Rent/utilities, Legal, Accounting, Total Expenses et surplus (deficit)

 What happens after you get all the necessary information?